sameer-dudeja/Comely/README.md

 # Comely-App

 This Project was submitted for a Job assesment .
-The Fruit basket act as a Stack which stores specific fruit values in the basket.
+The Fruit basket acts as a Stack which stores specific fruit values in the basket.

+### To open Home page,Open [http://localhost:3000/home](http://localhost:3000/home) to view it in the browser.

 ## Screenshots